 \subsection{Counts as a function of redshift and signal-to-noise}

 The distribution of clusters in redshift and and signal-to-noise can be written as

 with

 i.e., the dark matter halo mass function times the volume element.
-We adopt the mass function from \citet{tinker2008} throughout, apart from the Appendix where we compare to the \citet{watson2013} mass function as a test of modelling robustness; there, we show that the \citet{watson2013} mass function yields constraints similar to those from the \citet{tinker2008} mass function, but shifted by about $1 \sigma$ towards higher $\Omega_m$ and lower $\sigma_8$ along the main degeneracy line.
+We adopt the mass function from \citet{tinker2008} throughout, apart from the Appendix, where we compare to the \citet{watson2013} mass function as a test of modelling robustness; there, we show that the \citet{watson2013} mass function yields constraints similar to those from the \citet{tinker2008} mass function, but shifted by about $1 \sigma$ towards higher $\OmM$ and lower $\sigma_8$ along the main degeneracy line.

-The quantity $P[q | \meanqm(\Mfive,z,l,b)]$ is the distribution of $q$ given the mean signal-to-noise value, $\meanqm(\Mfive,z,l,b)$, predicted by the model for a cluster of mass $\Mfive$ and redshift $z$ located at Galactic coordinates $(l,b)$\footnote{Note that this form assumes, as we do throughout, that the distribution depends on $z$ and $\Mfive$ only through the mean value $\meanqm$; specifically, that the intrinsic scatter, $\siglnY$, of Eq.~(\ref{eq:obsdist}) is constant. }.
-This latter quantity is defined as the ratio of the mean SZ signal expected of a cluster, $\meanYfive(\Mfive,z)$, as given in Eq.~(\ref{eq:Yscaling}), and the detection filter noise, $\sigmaf[\meanthetafive(\Mfive,z),l,b]$:
+The quantity $P[q | \meanqm(\Mfive,z,l,b)]$ is the distribution of $q$ given the mean signal-to-noise value, $\meanqm(\Mfive,z,l,b)$, predicted by the model for a cluster of mass $\Mfive$ and redshift $z$ located at Galactic coordinates $(l,b)$.\footnote{This form assumes, as we do throughout, that the distribution depends on $z$ and $\Mfive$ only through the mean value $\meanqm$, specifically, that the intrinsic scatter, $\siglnY$, of Eq.~(\ref{eq:obsdist}) is constant.} This latter quantity is defined as the ratio of the mean SZ signal expected of a cluster, $\meanYfive(\Mfive,z)$, as given in Eq.~(\ref{eq:Yscaling}), and the detection filter noise, $\sigmaf[\meanthetafive(\Mfive,z),l,b]$:

 The filter noise depends on sky location ($l,b$) and the cluster angular size, $\meanthetafive$, which introduces additional dependence on mass and redshift.
-More detail on $\sigmaf$ can be found in~\cite{planck2013-p15} (see in particular Fig. 4 therein).
+More detail on $\sigmaf$ can be found in~\cite{planck2013-p15} (see in particular figure~4 therein).

 The distribution $P[q | \meanqm]$ incorporates noise fluctuations and intrinsic scatter in the actual cluster $\Yfive$ around the mean value, $\meanYfive(\Mfive,z)$, predicted from the scaling relation.
 We discuss this scaling relation and our log-normal model for the intrinsic scatter below, and Sect.~\ref{sec:cms} examines the calibration of the overall mass scale for the scaling relation.